DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 <img width="1000" height="532" src='./images/ingress_routes.png'/>

-## Install the IBM License Service and retrieve license usage
+### 7. Track ODM usage with the IBM License Service

 This section explains how to track ODM usage with the IBM License Service.

-### Create a NGINX Ingress controller
+#### a.
+Create a NGINX Ingress controller

-1. Add the official stable repository:
+- Add the official stable repository:

     ```
     helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
     helm repo update
     ```

-2. Use Helm to deploy an NGINX Ingress controller:
+- Use Helm to deploy an NGINX Ingress controller:

     ```
     helm install nginx-ingress ingress-nginx/ingress-nginx \